Royce/roycetownsend.com.2015/content/index.md

 body-class: index
 ---

-# Royce Townsend is a generous and thoughtful person living in Perth, Australia.
+# Royce Townsend is a laconic nerd person living in Perth, Australia.

 Royce is a programmer.
+Royce is a DJ.

-When I am not programming (and am awake) I can be found swing dancing, rock-climbing, cycling, running, juggling, fire twirling, playing boardgames, enjoying music, drinking coffee, gardening, or reading a book.
+When I am not programming (and am awake) I can be found swing dancing, rock-climbing, cycling, running, juggling, fire twirling, playing boardgames, enjoying music, drinking coffee, gardening, or listening to a book.

 You could [read my resume]({{assets}}/files/Resume-RoyceTownsend.pdf).
 I've kept it brief.